 The organisation that operates the world’s largest certification scheme – the Marine Stewardship Council – also comes in for criticism as Professor Calum Roberts notes the disconnect between consumer expectations and certified fisheries.
 He explains that MSC has “certified fisheries that produce astonishing levels of bycatch and those are ignored because the level of kill is considered to be sustainable in itself.
 But this is not what the consumer is looking for: they want to know that no marine mammals have been killed, no seabirds slaughtered in order to put that fish on their plate.
 The label on the tin isn’t worth a damn in some cases”.

 In Scotland, a number of fisheries are MSC-certified, most controversially from our perspective is the scallop dredge fishery in the coastal waters of Shetland which is certified as sustainable despite taking place inside Marine Protected Areas.
-The fishery is effectively privatised (criticised by some local fishermen as a ‘closed shop’), managed by a company called the Shetland Shellfish Management Organisation – which controls access for a number fishing companies to dredge for scallops (it is illegal to dive for scallops in Shetland!).
+The fishery is effectively privatised (criticised by some local fishermen as a ‘closed shop’), managed by the Shetland Shellfish Management Organisation – which controls access for a number of fishing companies and individuals to dredge for scallops (given the SSMO has not issued any dive licenses for scallops, it would currently be unlawful to hand-dive commercially for scallops in Shetland!).

 The Shetland fishery is regularly held in high regard as an example of good scallop dredge management; it is certainly better than the rest of Scotland.
 However, we objected to this certification in 2017 due to our concerns about the impacts on these Marine Protected Areas and the wider marine habitats where dredging occurred, as well as incomplete vessel monitoring within a supposedly fully traceable fishery.
 Unfortunately after a lengthy hearing, our objection was rejected on the basis that the fishery has its own closed areas (which include places such as the map below, behind a storm beach or the other side of a road) and the fact that the vessels have tracking devices (which 40% do not, and whose data is entirely confidential, something MSC criteria apparently forbid..).
 We set out our concerns about this in detail at the time and many of which continue to this day.